 The resulted pictures have the maximum width of 720px.
 That’s not high if you’re going to show this picture on a large screen, but decent enough to share online.
-You’ll also see theads on YouTube player while preparing a GIF and will have Makeagif watermark on the final picture.
+You’ll also see ads on the YouTube player while preparing a GIF and will have Makeagif watermark on the final picture.
 If you want to overcome these drawbacks, you may upgrade to premium for $5/ month.

 Anyway, MakeaGif is a great easy tool for making GIF images of good quality.
-The app is maintained and regularly updated with new features.
+The app is maintained and updated with new features.
 So you should definitely try it.